boryspaulewicz/bhsdtr/Readme.md

 previous version.
-The default values of the *gamma_sd* (fixed effects specification) and the *gamma_scale* parameters (random effects specification) for the new link functions are now set to 2, but this is based on a small number of test with real datasets.
+The default values of the *gamma_sd* (fixed effects specification) and the *gamma_scale* parameters (random effects specification) for the new link functions are now set to 2, but this is based on a small number of tests with real datasets.

 Note also that adding the *init_r = l* where l < 2 argument to the *stan* function call limits the range of initial values to (-l, l)